-In the presence of police officers, a pit bull who escaped through an open fence attacked a woman walking her golden retriever on the sidewalk in a residential area.
+In the presence of police officers, an unregistered, repeat-offender rescue pit bull which had escaped through an open fence attacked a woman walking her golden retriever on the sidewalk in a residential area.
 The woman and dog each sustained multiple bites to the torso, arms, and legs.
 Three armed police officers and one K9 unit overheard screaming at the post office on the block and attempted to shoot the pit bull.
-The owner emerged and temporarily restrained the pit bull but let go, resulting in further injury to both victims before the victims were able to escape to the inside of a police SUV.
-The owner resisted euthanization of the dog, who previously bit at least one other human.
+The pit bull owner emerged and temporarily restrained the pit bull but let go, resulting in further injury to both victims before the victims were able to escape to the inside of a police SUV.
+The pit bull owner resisted euthanization of the pit bull, which had previously bit at least one other human.
 It was destroyed by animal control.
-No charges were pressed.

 How has your life changed as a result of the attack?

-The pit bull owner was an unregistered and uninsured rescue who harassed the victim via phone and social media for months.
-The attacking pit bull was euthanized by animal control, as it had previously bitten a human.
+The pit bull owner, who was uninsured, harassed the victim via phone and social media for months.
+The attacking pit bull was euthanized by animal control, as it had already previously bitten a human.
 No charges were filed and no fines were issued to anyone.

 What would you like people to know as a result of your attack?

-There are rarely human consequences for the people who are responsible for these attacks on others.
-Greenville animal control is uncommunicative and unsympathetic.
+There are rarely human consequences for the people who are responsible for these pit bull attacks on others.
+Animal control is uncommunicative and unsympathetic to victims.